Gaoyuan-Li/multimodulon/docs/examples/visualization_tutorial.rst

 Renaming iModulons
 ------------------

-You can rename iModulons to more meaningful names based on their function or content:
+You can rename iModulons to more meaningful names based on their function or content.
+There are now two separate functions for renaming core and unique iModulons:

 .. code-block:: python

-   # Rename a core iModulon (will rename across all species)
+   # Rename a core iModulon (affects all species)
-   multiModulon.rename_iModulon('Core_1', 'ArginineBiosynthesis')
+   multiModulon.rename_core_iModulon('Core_1', 'ArginineBiosynthesis')

-   # Rename a unique iModulon (species parameter required!)
+   # Rename a unique iModulon (species-specific)
-   multiModulon.rename_iModulon('Unique_1', 'StressResponse', species='MG1655')
+   multiModulon.rename_unique_iModulon('MG1655', 'Unique_1', 'StressResponse')

-   # If you forget the species parameter for unique iModulons, you'll get an error
+   # Note the different parameter order:
-   # multiModulon.rename_iModulon('Unique_2', 'NewName')  # This will raise an error!
+   # - rename_core_iModulon(old_name, new_name) - only 2 parameters
+   # - rename_unique_iModulon(species, old_name, new_name) - 3 parameters

    # View the renamed components
    print(multiModulon['MG1655'].M.columns)

 Important notes about renaming:

-* Core iModulons are renamed across all species where they exist
+* **Core iModulons**: Use ``rename_core_iModulon()`` - automatically renames across all species where the component exists
-* Unique iModulons require the ``species`` parameter to specify which species to rename in
+* **Unique iModulons**: Use ``rename_unique_iModulon()`` - requires species as the first parameter
-* The method validates that the new name doesn't already exist
+* Both methods validate that the new name doesn't already exist
-* All related dataframes (M, A, M_thresholds, presence_matrix) are updated
+* All related dataframes (M, A, M_thresholds, presence_matrix) are updated automatically
-* If you try to rename a unique iModulon without specifying the species, you'll get a helpful error message
+* The parameter order is different: core functions need only old and new names, while unique functions need species first

 Visualizing Individual Components
 ---------------------------------